 MASSAGE THERAPY PROGRAM

-The school has a 657 hour training program in Massage Therapy.
+The school has a 645 hour training program in Massage Therapy.
 Students will receive a diploma on completion of this program.
-Additionally, seven certificates of completion are awarded for various subjects taken within the program.
-These certificates of completion are in Shiatsu, Lomi Lomi, Reflexology, Orthopedic Neuromuscular Therapy, Client Communication Skills, Professional Practice Concepts, and Sports Massage.
+Additionally, five certificates of completion are awarded for various types of massage.
+These certificates of completion are in Shiatsu, Lomi Lomi, Reflexology, Orthopedic Neuromuscular Therapy, and Sports Massage.
 During this program the student will have the opportunity to gain experience by working on premise in the supervised student clinic on members of the general population.
 Additionally, the student will learn 9 entirely different bodywork routines for the body which can be integrated together and customized for the individual client.
-This program is for the really serious student who would like to have a lifetime professional career in massage and excellent employment opportunities as well as solid assessment skills and a smorgasbord of techniques and modalities to choose from.
-It takes 14 to 19 months to complete the 657 hour program, depending on the student’s choice of pacing their classes.
+This program is for the really serious student who would like to have a lifetime professional career in massage and excellent employment opportunities as well as solid assessment skills and a smorgasbord of techniques to choose from.
+Students begin learning hands on routines starting on week one!
+It takes 14 to 19 months to complete the program, depending on the student’s choice of pacing their classes.

 Possible Occupations on Graduation

-This program is designed to fit the needs of students looking to enter the occupation of massage in a wide variety of settings, including spas, salons, resorts, athletic areas, wellness centers, medical massage, Asian massage and more.
+This program is designed to fit the needs of students looking to enter the occupation of massage in a wide variety of settings, including Wellness Centers, Your Own Private Practice, Medical and Chiropractic Offices, Day Spas, Resorts, Sports Medicine Clinics, Fitness Health Centers, and more.